 - 2 tbsp water (or a little more)

-- In a electric mixer, pulse all of the ingredients together, apart from the water.
+- In an electric mixer, pulse all of the ingredients, except for the water, together.

 - When all ingredients are well incorporated, mix in the water, 1 tbsp at a time.
 Add the water you need until you get a soft dough - but not gooey.

-- Prepare your baking tray and line with baking parchment.
+- Prepare the baking tray and line with baking parchment paper.